 Feline 3 in 1 (FRCP - feline rhinovirus, calici, and panleukopenia) - $12

-Deworming (Drontal Plus) - $5 per cat
+Deworming (Drontal Plus, not a vaccine but a pill) - $5 per cat

 Please look online for resources and guidelines as to how often you should vaccinate and at what times, especially for younger animals.